eiromz/com.1vault.api/README.md

 * Subscriptions happen from the wallet only.

 ### SUBCRIPTION CREATION.
-* once a person subscribes for a plan that is recurring via any method or via a cart make sure that you loop through and
+* once a person subscribes for a plan that is recurring via any method or via a cart make sure that you loop through and .
+* Subcription service would recieve the subscription and run a job to do the following

+### JOURNAL APPROVAL TABLE
+* Once a journal needs approval send the journal data to the approval table and debit the user's wallet for 1vault transactions and also do same for transactions going out.
+*